AntonioCarlini/docs-to-yaml/INDEX-CSV.md

 |       6  | _Part number_        |
 |       7  | _Options_            |

-* _Record Type_ will always be "Doc" for a docuemnt
+* _Record Type_ will always be "Doc" for a document
 * _Document title_ is the official full title of the document
 * _Local file path_ is the relative path to the document in the local file system, relative to the index.csv file
 * _Original URL_ is the full URL from which the document was obtained